What Happens When You Get Charged With DUII?

 If you plead not guilty, you will move forward with a trial.
-The prosecutor will present your DUI defense attorney with “discovery”, or the evidence that they will present at trial.
-In most cases, there will be a preliminary hearing, where a judge decides whether or not there’s enough evidence to prosecute.
+The prosecutor will present your DUI defense attorney with “discovery,” or the evidence that they will present at trial.
+In most cases, there will be a preliminary hearing, in which a judge decides whether there’s enough evidence to prosecute.

-Most DUI cases do not move beyond this preliminary hearing.
+Most DUII cases do not move beyond this preliminary hearing.
 If for any reason your case does move beyond the preliminary hearing, you’ll begin preparing for a trial.

-The Importance of an Experienced DUI Defense Attorney
+The Importance Of Having An Experienced DUI Defense Attorney

-If you’ve been charged with a DUI in Oregon, please consider calling Robert L. Sepp, Attorney at Law.
-His experience and expertise can guide you through this difficult time.
-An experienced and aggressive lawyer, he has successfully protected the rights of many of his clients, and has had many of his clients’ DUII charges dismissed or reduced.
+If you’ve been charged with DUII in Oregon, please consider calling Robert L. Sepp, Attorney at Law at 503-388-5382.
+Attorney Robert Sepp’s knowledge can guide you through this difficult time.
+An experienced and aggressive lawyer, he has successfully protected the rights of many of his clients and has had many of their DUII charges dismissed or reduced.